-Every company should do PR, even if the “company” right now is just you and your laptop.
-The key is to understand that, in the early days, the goal of public relations is not to convince a New York Times reporter to write a cover story about you, it’s to build relationships with people who can increase your profile in the long term.
+Every startup should do PR, even if your “company” right now is just you and your laptop.
+The key is to understand that, in the early days, the goal of public relations is not to convince a New York Times reporter to write a cover story about you, it’s to build relationships with people who can increase your profile and grow trust for your business and its offerings in the long term.

-Increasing your profile – helping the public find out about your business – can pay off in a big way.
-Most early-stage startups launch PR efforts with the hope of achieving some combination of these three things:
+Most early-stage B2B tech startups launch PR efforts with the hope that they’ll achieve some combination of these three things:

 There’s evidence that PR can help with all three.
 In fact, research has shown that PR efforts generate conversion rates 10 to 50 times what advertising yields.